Showing posts with label folk proverb. Show all posts

 * In business: Time shows whether a business strategy was successful or unsuccessful.

-* In personal relationships: Time shows whether a friendship or relationship is true or false.
+* In personal relationships, time shows whether a friendship or relationship is true or false.

 Ultimately, the proverb "Time is the greatest critic; it will show who is right and who is wrong" reminds us that we should strive to be honest and fair, because in the end, time will reveal the truth.